Garth Brooks just as fired up as fans at pre-concert press conference

 "I'm expecting 'Callin' Baton Rouge' first, and just to have a lot of fun tailgating, a lot of people," one fan said.

 As far as expectations go before the big concert, he may have some tricks up his sleeve.
-But fans can definitely expect 'Callin' Baton Rouge,' as well as some of his older hits and maybe some new ones.
+But fans can definitely expect 'Callin' Baton Rouge,' as well as some of his older hits... and maybe even some new ones.

 More News